wulfkaal/documentation/README.md

 # How To Read This Documentation

-Start with Introduction that explains background of the Semada Project
+Start with Introduction that explains background of the Project